NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 orientation) sample gave good results, and if using too few lines, the poses become noisy.

-*Dense interest point matches* appear necessary for a good result, though perhaps the number produced during stereo could be lowered.
-See :numref:`jitter_ip`.
+Either dense and *uniformly distributed* interest point matches or sufficiently dense *subpixel-level accurate sparse matches* are necessary to solve for jitter (:numref:`jitter_ip`).

 Here *anchor points* were not used.
 They can be necessary to stabilize the solution (:numref:`jitter_anchor_points`).